Skip to main content

 Full-Time Pine Script Developer Positions

-Educational Companies: Trading education companies often hire Pine Script developers to create course materials, example strategies, and interactive tools for their students.
+Educational Companies: Trading education companies often hire Pine Script developers to create course materials, example strategies, and interactive tools for students.

 Hedge Funds: Some quantitative hedge funds use TradingView for initial strategy research and need developers who can quickly prototype ideas in Pine Script before moving to production systems.